Murray County License Hearing Guide

 After Criminal Case Concludes

-- Fees: Reinstatement fees vary and can be found on the DDS website.
+- Fees: Reinstatement fees vary depending on the type of suspension and any prior offenses.

-- Classes/Programs That Must Be Completed: Georgia requires individuals convicted of DUI to complete a DUI Alcohol or Drug Use Risk Reduction Program, often referred to as DUI school.
+- Classes/Programs That Must Be Completed: You must complete the DUI Alcohol or Drug Use Risk Reduction Program (DUI School) and any recommended substance abuse treatment.

 Special Programs